 So one of the results of my visit was that I came to the conclusion that out if these three places only I have to select either Las Vegas or Florida or Phoenix.
 My next analysis showed that I should go to Las Vegas because Las Vegas is a more celebrity kind of thing and a lot of investments have already gone and all those big wigs will ensure that these market recovers fast.

-But just before investing in Las Vegas, I somehow from inside I got a feeling that I should not invest in Las Vegas because it’s a kind of Sin City, with all the US slot machines online debates and the all casino and sex related activities, adult entertainment, people like to practice their casino skills with online slots so that once they go the casino they can get tons of cash.
+But just before investing in Las Vegas, I somehow from inside I got a feeling that I should not invest in Las Vegas because it’s a kind of Sin City, with all the US slot machines online debates and the all casino and sex related activities, adult entertainment, people like to practice their casino skills with online slots so that once they go the casino they can get tons of cash and go NJ gambling as much as they want.
 Somehow, I felt — and the economy is all entertainment oriented, it’s not a mixed economy and then you only have one town in the desert.

 So though I knew that I can get good returns but I did not feel — from my mind there was some hesitation.
 At the last moment, I decided to go for Florida and Florida was nearer to Toronto.
 It’s only a three hour flight and in Florida, again there were a lot of issues.
 People used to scare me.
 You see in Canada, there is a lot of negativity about the US.
 When you tell somebody that I’m going to invest in the US, “Oh no, no, don’t go there.
 There are hurricanes, there are a lot of crimes and rentals are very tough.
 They break the houses, they take,” — all kinds of stories.